EGavinG/gigDown-Server/README.md

 ## Install dependencies
 `npm i`

-## Start up the server!
+## Start up the server
 `nodemon server.js`

-## Return to the gigDown repo to finish installation.
+## Return to the gigDown repo to finish installation!